 The following periodic maintenance will help to keep your sterling silver jewelry looking nice:

 - Sterling silver requires regular cleaning to remain shiny.

-- The charm portion of your jewelry should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
-Instead, use a polishing pad or a polishing cloth meant for silver to restore the shine after each wear.
-I recommend washing your jewelry with warm, soapy water after using a polishing pad/cloth, because some polishing products leave a residue behind.
+- The design portion of your jewelry should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
+Instead, use a polishing pad or a polishing cloth meant for silver to restore the shine when it starts to look dull.
+I recommend washing your jewelry with warm, soapy water after using a polishing pad/cloth because some polishing products leave a residue behind.